Social

 The Global Disaster Prevention Center was established in Kodaira, Tokyo, in September 2015 within Bridgestone Corporation in order to instill a deeper commitment in all Group employees to the Bridgestone Safety Mission Statement of “Safety First, Always” from a disaster prevention perspective.

-Fire prevention is another key safety value at the Bridgestone Group.
-The Global Disaster Prevention Center engages in education and training to review the causes of past failures, such as the fire at the Bridgestone Tochigi Plant on September 8, 2003.
-Bridgestone conducts various training at the center, including sessions that resonate with employees through stories told about past fire accidents and sessions that demonstrate the danger of fire by allowing employees to experience the sensation of static electricity and dust explosions.
-Bridgestone Corporation also conducts training that facilitates prevention and early detection of accidents using wreckage found in fire-devastated areas and model facilities.
+The center engages in education and training to review the causes of past failures, such as the fire at the Bridgestone Tochigi Plant on September 8, 2003.
+Bridgestone conducts various training at the center, including sessions that resonate with employees through accounts of past accidents involving fire, and sessions that demonstrate the danger of fire through simulations of static electricity and dust explosion phenomena.
+Bridgestone Corporation also conducts training that facilitates prevention and early detection of accidents using wreckage found in fire-devastated areas and model facilities to convey the significant impact of fire.
 By introducing examples of fires that have occurred not only in Japan but worldwide, the center boasts a hands-on learning environment for global safety training.

 Bridgestone Corporation continually seeks to enhance the training provided at the center.
-The company has added sessions related to natural disasters on March 11, 2016, the anniversary of the 2011 Great East Japan Earthquake, and lessons learned from that disaster.
+The company added sessions related to natural disasters on March 11, 2016, the fifth anniversary of the 2011 Great East Japan Earthquake, and lessons learned from that disaster.

-Trained personnel at Global Disaster Prevention Center
+Personnel trained at Global Disaster Prevention Center

-Year 2018 2019 2020 2021
+Year 2020 2021 2022 2023

-Number of trained personnel 2,198 1,989 527 978
+Number of personnel trained 527 978 885 1,391

 Health initiatives in Japan